Written by Ada’s Medical Knowledge Team

 - High cholesterol

-The first step in treating ED is getting a diagnosis of the root cause by visiting a doctor, who will typically begin with questions regarding:
+The first step in treating ED is getting a diagnosis of the root cause by visiting a doctor.
+They may ask typical questions regarding:

 - The symptoms experienced